The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: Acknowledgment

 The authors would like to thank the members of the Oxford Robotics Institute (ORI) who helped with the creation of this dataset release, especially Chris Prahacs, Simon Venn and Benoit Casseau.
 We also thank the personnel of New College for facilitating our data collection.

 This research was supported by the Innovate UK-funded ORCA Robotics Hub (EP/R026173/1) and the EU H2020 Project THING.
 Maurice Fallon is supported by a Royal Society University Research Fellowship.
+Matias Mattamala is supported by the National Agency for Research and Development (ANID) / Scholarship Program / DOCTORADO BECAS CHILE/2019 - 72200291